Sample grouping

 data, target = digits.data, digits.target

-We will recreate the same model used in the previous notebook: a logistic regression classifier with a preprocessor to scale the data.
+We create a model consisting of a logistic regression classifier with a preprocessor to scale the data.

 from sklearn.preprocessing import MinMaxScaler